 Foreign companies face unique accounting and management challenges.PhotoXPress

-Russian branches of foreign companies can be successful in today’s difficult economic circumstances only if they demonstrate good business performance against a background of high risk.
+In today’s difficult economic circumstances, Russian branches of foreign companies can be successful only if they are able to demonstrate good business performance against a background of high risk.
 To do this, they need to both attract customers and report full compliance with their parent company’s global KPIs.

-When opening a representative office within the European Union, where there is a unified system of accounting and finance, there are usually fewer problems in setting up financial protocols.
+When opening a representative office within the European Union, where there is a unified system of accounting and finance, there are usually few problems setting up financial protocols.
 But working in the Russian market requires considerable adaptation.
-It is necessary to understand the characteristics and legal requirements of the local market and to build management and reporting systems that meet the interests of both the foreign headquarters and the local unit.
+It is necessary to understand the characteristics and legal requirements of the local market as well as build management and reporting systems that will meet the interests of both the foreign headquarters and the local unit.

-In the Russian context of rapidly changing legislation, the main problem for companies is parallel maintenance of accounting, management and tax accounting.
+In the Russian context of rapidly changing legislation, the primary difficulty for companies is parallel maintenance of accounting, management and tax accounting.
 Even Russian resident companies must cope with the complexities of parallel accounting and tax accounting, and a foreign company’s representative office faces additional challenges because it must also perform accounting according to the local standards of the parent — either European IFRS or U.S. GAAP.
-Russian accounting standards have been developed with an eye towards monitoring, in particular, by tax bodies, while GAAP and IFRS standards have been designed for investors.
+Whereas Russian accounting standards are developed with any eye towards monitoring, in particular, by tax bodies, GAAP and IFRS standards are designed for investors.

-A foreign company setting up a Russian regional branch or representative office has two options to cover all the specific accounting and reporting procedures.
+A foreign company setting up a Russian regional branch or representative office has two options for covering all the specific accounting and reporting procedures.

-The first is to pass on the accounting functions to a local outsourcing company.
+The first way is to pass the accounting functions to a local outsourcing company.
 At the end of 2015, the Russian Central Bank removed a number of barriers to the transfer of accompanying business operations, including accounting, financial reporting and disclosure, to companies specializing in these functions.
-That decision spurred development of the Russian market of services in the field of consulting and accounting outsourcing.
+That decision further spurred the development of the Russian market of services in the field of consulting and accounting outsourcing.

 The second way is to adjust the parent’s company’s accounting information system to the requirements of Russian legislation and normative legal regulations.
-To do this, the Russian office organizes a functional IT solution that maintains the concept established by the global office, but modifies it to conform to the local legal requirements.
+In this situation, the Russian office organizes a functional IT solution that maintains the concept established by the global office, but modifies it to conform to the local legal requirements.
 This system allows the company to consolidate reporting both for Russian regulators and for the parent headquarters at the same time, monitor and check reports according to Russian and international accounting standards and make quick adjustments.

 All rights reserved by Rossiyskaya Gazeta.